Input elements hold references to their labels

 - 2min

-Today I came across an MDN page which describes the labels property of textarea
+Today I dicovered an MDN page that describes the labels

 elements.
-I hadn't used this DOM element property before and started playing around with it.
+I haven't used this property before and started playing around with it.

 It turns out that input elements (and textareas) hold references to their connected labels.